 In Thailand: Rujira obtained a Diploma in Hospitality Management – Food and Beverage.
 She was trained at 4-5 star hotels in Chiangmai.
 She also gained a Diploma in Business Administration Ratchamankala University in Chiangmai Thailand.
 She worked as a duty manager in a quality 400 seat restaurant and later took up a position as personal assistant in a Thai silk export company.
 She moved on to join an international travel – Import and Export company that dealt primarily with the Korean National Tourism Corporation.
 During her work, Rujira was also worked as an import and export agent.

 In the UK: Rujira went on the study to ensure her relevant qualification.
 She has gained HND in Culinary Arts with Management at Edinburgh Telford College and a BA (Hons – 2:1) in International Hospitality Management at Queen Margaret University, Advance Diploma in Food Hygiene, Award Education Training Level 3 (AET).
 She is a member of Royal Environmental Health Institute of Scotland with a full license as a trainer in Food Hygiene.
 During her studied business entrepreneurship as part of management degree, Rujira had won ‘Sir Alex Fletcher Prize’ for her ‘ Best Business Plan’.
 Her supervisor has used her business platform as a good example business plan for other business students to learn.
 Rujira was later invited to give a talk at various business seminars to present her business how and why Krua Thai Cookery School has been successful and have students from more than 30 countries.
 Krua Thai Cookery School now serves clients in Europe and other parts of the world for flexible training and consultancy.

 Rujira married a Scottish Architect in January 1986 and has one son a year later.
 Her son is a chartered engineering (First class – Mechanical Engineering).
-He was studied at George Heriot School Edinburgh, Sheffield University- UK, At present gained PhD. at Carnegie Mellon University – US and Southampton University UK.
+He was studied at George Heriot School Edinburgh, Sheffield University- UK, At present gained PhD.he went to Carnegie Mellon University – US and Southampton University UK.
 Now he gain PhD in Mechanical Engineering.